everpress-co/mailster/readme.txt

 * editor improvements
 * added: custom field API
 * dynamic post images with no image are now removed
+* new progress bar and cron check improvements

 = Version 2.
 3.beta.3 =